 - people suffering from anxiety, depression or low self-esteem, perhaps as a result of past trauma.

-- people who are discovering or questioning their faith/spirituality, or have suffered spiritual abuse, whether in cults or in mainstream religious organisations.
+- people who are discovering or questioning their faith/spirituality, or who have suffered spiritual abuse, whether in cults or in mainstream religious organisations.

-I work both from the Southside Centre in Edinburgh and from the Quaker Meeting House in Kelso and from my house in Selkirk.
+For in-person sessions I work from the Quaker Meeting House in Kelso and from my house in Selkirk.
 Sometimes appointments can be arranged in Edinburgh.
-In addition to my private practice I work for the Student Counselling Service at the University of Edinburgh.
-I have also worked for several charities.
-I am an accredited member of the BACP.
+In addition to my private practice I have worked for the Student Counselling Service at the University of Edinburgh and for several charities.
+I am a senior accredited member of the National Counselling and Psychotherapy Society..